Skip to main content

 Parameters

-Maximum time in seconds to wait for the window to close.
-If None, uses the default system timeout.timeout=5 # Wait up to 5 seconds
+Maximum time in seconds to wait for the environment to close.
+If None, uses the default system timeout.

 timeout=None # Use default timeout